Coffee May Decrease Stroke Risk

-Coffee fiends, rejoice: Every cup of joe you guzzle could drive down your risk for heart problems, a new preliminary study suggests.
+Coffee fiends, rejoice: Every cup of joe you guzzle could drive down your risk for heart problems:

-However, the study merely points to an association — not a direct cause-and-effect relationship — between coffee, red meat and lower heart risk.
-And the researchers acknowledged the red meat finding warrants further investigation.
+However, the study merely points to an association — not a direct cause-and-effect relationship — between coffee, red meat, and lower heart risk.
+And the researchers acknowledged that the red meat finding warrants further investigation.

 Stevens and her colleagues fed data from the long-running Framingham Heart Study into a computer programmed to look for associations between risk factors, in hopes of finding unidentified influences on heart heath.
 Since 1948, the study has tracked the heart health of generations of residents living in the town of Framingham, Mass.